HenryOn2021/MA_Morphological_Features/README.md

 - Cine MRI Labeller
 - Cine MRI Analysis Pipeline

-The first function read in each Cine MRIs in the patient folder for manual labelling of the mitral annulus landmarks from user input.
+The first function read in each Cine MRI in the patient folder for manual labelling of the mitral annulus landmarks from user input.
 ```sh
 # Execute the Cine MRI Labeller
 python MA_Morphological_Features_Pipeline_main.py cine_labeller --root_dir path/to/read_in_N_write_out --dcm_dir path/to/images --labels_path path/to/labels.json --timeout idel_time_before_exiting --n number_of_phases2skip_labelling --pathology label_only_NoVD_or_MR
 ```

 The second function perform the proposed method in the literature, i.e. MA morphological feature extraction and MR classification.
-It can be run as a end-to-end process or individual step based on the index below:
+It can be run as an end-to-end process or individual step based on the index below:
 - 0\. end-to-end
 - 1\.
 Image to World coordinates conversion
 - 2\.
 Coordinates interpolation